 - C1.
 Use laboratory equipment to safely execute experiments to investigate complex problems in Naval Architecture and Marine Engineering. - C2.
 Select and apply appropriate equipment, materials and engineering processes and recognise their limitations in the solution of complex problems in Naval Architecture and Marine Engineering. - C3.
-Work individually and as a member of a team or team leader and evaluate the effectiveness of own and team performance in addressing complex problems of Naval Architecture and Marine Engineering.
+Work individually and as a member of a team or team leader in addressing complex problems of Naval Architecture and Marine Engineering.

 - Practical skills are developed through the teaching and learning programme outlined above. - Practical experimental skills (C1 and C2) are developed through laboratory experiments, design and drawing coursework exercises and project work. - Skill C3 is developed through group projects and design coursework.
-Assessment Strategy